 Dog phobia therapy where the end goal isn’t to love dogs…

-… but to feel comfortable enough around them so it doesn’t ruin your life
+… but to feel comfortable enough around them so it doesn’t restrict your life

 If you’re afraid of dogs, you might…